jyore/jbclipy/README.md

 ####standalone-full-ha.xml to standalone.xml

 This example slims the standalone-full-ha.xml to standalone.xml.
-Simply start your JBoss instance using the standalone-full-ha.xml profile (MAKE SURE TO BACK UP THIS FILE FIRST) then run the following script
+Simply start your JBoss instance using the standalone-full-ha.xml profile then run the following script

     import os
     if 'JBOSS_HOME' not in os.environ: